adoptium/blog.adoptium.net/content/blog/gpg-signed-releases/index.md

 `gpg --verify OpenJDK17U-jdk_x64_linux_hotspot_17.0.4_8.tar.gz.sig OpenJDK17U-jdk_x64_linux_hotspot_17.0.4_8.tar.gz`

-If you do not currently have the public signing key you will get a message such as this:
+If you do not currently have the Adoptium project's public signing key you will get a message such as this:

 ```
 gpg: directory '/home/sxa/.gnupg' created